eclipse-tractusx/tractusx-edc/docs/development/decision-records/2023-08-24-proprietrary-extensions/README.md

 Previously, there was only support for AWS S3 which could be seen as problematic and favouritism.
 As such, the available support was extended with Azure Blob Storage to offer alternatives and cover a wider range of use-cases.
-According to this decision, the following protocols will be supported via extensions in the future:
+According to this decision, the following protocols will be supported in the future:

 1. HTTP
 2. AWS S3